Mónica Pons Eduardo Epifanio

 Guided tours let visitors learn more about this mythical character born in Argentina and turned into an inhabitant of Cuba.

-We were welcomed by Julia Rivón, director of the museum: “La Pastera already was a place of encounter and this must continue.
+We were welcomed by the director of the museum: “La Pastera already was a place of encounter and this must continue.
 Let it become alive and foster action among youths.
 Cuban organizations and entities from other Argentinian provinces have already made their contributions and there is a project to gather information and bibliography to add more material to what is offered today”.
 Those were her words.

-The Mapuche “che” and “Che” Guevara, a nickname given to this character for the only fact to have been born in Argentina, co-exist here. |
+The Mapuche “che” and “Che” Guevara, a nickname given to this character just because he was born in Argentina, co-exist here.